 ”Oh really?”
 Joni rolled his eyes, ”I’m not that dumb you know?
 Shouldn’t you be at work?”

-“Day off and my gym’s closed down for a few months.
-I heard this place was good, thought I’d try,” Misha explained calmly, looking towards the TV screen ahead; football match, brilliant.
+”Day off and my gym’s closed down for a few months.
+I heard this place was good, though I’d try,” Misha explained calmly, looking towards the TV screen ahead; football match, brilliant.

-“It is a good gym, I’ve been going here since 16,” Joni nodded.
+”It is a good gym, I’ve been going here since I was sixteen,” Joni agreed.

 ”Anyway since you enquired about my work, I should ask why you’re not at school.”

-Misha glanced at Joni, who was looking at the TV screen as well, walking more than running now, but still in fast pace, his face serious, almost annoyed.
+Misha glanced at Joni, who was looking at the TV screen as well, walking more than running now, but still at a fast pace, his face serious, almost annoyed.

-“Well, what if I am?
-You’re Dima’s friend and when we met last time, I though we put all past behind us?”
+”Well, what if I am?
+You’re Dima’s friend and when we met last time, I thought we put all the past behind us?”

 ”What do you mean?”